 “We don't get as much rutting or as deep of ruts.”

-Nearly every customer we’ve visited this fall has said that, with LSW singles, they were able to harvest wetter field areas than they could with duals.
+Customers have told us that, when running on LSW singles during a wet harvest, they were able to harvest wetter field areas than they could with duals.

 “We were running two John Deere S690s side-by-side.
 If he is having trouble with the one with the duals on it, more often than not, this one [with the 1400s] will come right beside it . . . it’ll take out all the wetter areas of the field . . . .”